 Naming rights for the stadium were given to the Banc of California from 2016 to the start of 2023.
 However, in 2023, naming rights switched to the Bank of Montreal (BMO).

-Club and international friendlies have been held at the ground, and also CONCACAF Champions League matches.
-BMO Stadium hosted the MLS All-Stars match in 2021, which saw the MLS All-Stars beat the Liga MX All-Stars 3-2 on penalties in front of 21,000 people.
+Club and international friendlies have been held at the ground as well as CONCACAF Champions League matches.
+In 2021, BMO Stadium hosted the MLS All-Stars match.
+MLS All-Stars beat the Liga MX All-Stars 3-2 on penalties in front of 21,000 people.

-Although the stadium was built for football, BMO Stadium has hosted a variety of other sporting events, such as Lacrosse and Boxing.
+Although the stadium was built for football, BMO Stadium has hosted a variety of other sporting events, including Lacrosse and Boxing.

 BMO Stadium will also be one of the host venues for the 2028 Summer Olympics held in Los Angeles.
 The stadium will host men’s and women’s football games, as well as track and field events.